-What is tide?
+What is Tide?

 Tide is an alternative ‘bank’ account aimed at small businesses, freelancers, and independents.
 Think sole traders and small limited companies.

-We usually refer to these accounts as being card-based due to the way they work, but in the case of Tide, mobile first, or app-based might be more correct.
+I used to refer to these accounts as being card-based due to the way they work, but in the case of Tide, mobile first, or app-based might be more correct.

-How does it work
+How does Tide work?

-How much does it cost?
+How much does a Tide account cost?

 Here’s the real boon.
-The Tide account costs just 20p per transaction.
+The standard Tide account costs just 20p per transaction.
 That’s it.
 Well almost it.
 There’s a £1 ATM fee, but that’s all.
 No monthly cover charges, no hidden fees, just 20p per transaction, and not even on all transactions.
 If you can receive payments via BACS rather than Faster Payments, then there’s no fee at all.

 What can you do?